Epic Mickey: Setting

-The game is set in the Wasteland, a pen-and-paper stylized world, created in the game's narrative by the sorcerer Yen Sid, as a place for "forgotten things", namely disused or obscure Disney characters.
-It is physically inspired by Disneyland, and appears as an intricate model in Yen Sid's workshop.
-However, Mickey Mouse's fiddling with Yen Sid's paintbrush causes mass damage to the model, turning Wasteland into a post-apocalyptic landscape.
-The land is tormented by the Shadow Blot, a monstrous being which Mickey accidentally created using the brush and is loosely based on the Phantom Blot, an antagonist to Mickey in the comic strips created by Floyd Gottfredson, as well as the Mad Doctor.
+The game is set in the Wasteland, a pen-and-paper stylized world, created in the game's narrative by the sorcerer Yen Sid, as a place for "forgotten things", namely disused or obscure Disney characters and attractions.
+It is physically inspired by Disneyland and appears as an intricate model in Yen Sid's workshop.
+However, Mickey Mouse inadvertently causes mass damage to the model, ravaging Wasteland.
+The world is now tormented by the Blot, a monstrous entity loosely based on the Phantom Blot, an antagonist to Mickey in the comic strips created by Floyd Gottfredson, as well as the Mad Doctor, who chose to betray Oswald and join the Blot's side in his thirst for power.

-Wasteland is split into several locations based on the various areas from Disneyland and other Disney theme parks.
-Mean Street is based on Main Street, U.S.A., where Horace Horsecollar and Pete live, though other incarnations of the latter appear through the game.
+Wasteland is split into several locations based on various areas from Disneyland and other Disney theme parks.
+Dark Beauty Castle, located at the center of Wasteland, is based on the Disneyland Paris version of Sleeping Beauty Castle.
+Mean Street is based on Main Street, U.S.A., where Horace Horsecollar and Pete live, though other incarnations of the latter appear throughout the game.
 The Gremlin Village is inspired by Fantasyland, based primarily around It's A Small World.
 The attraction's iconic clock tower serves as the game's first boss encounter.
-Mickeyjunk Mountain is based on the Matterhorn Bobsleds, and is covered in Mickey Mouse toys and merchandise.
+Mickeyjunk Mountain is based on the Matterhorn Bobsleds and is covered in discarded Mickey Mouse toys and merchandise.
+It also contains an abandoned Beetleworx factory that Mickey must pass through on his way to Oswald.
 Other locations include Bog Easy, based on New Orleans Square, which is home to the Lonesome Manor, based on The Haunted Mansion, Ventureland, based on Adventureland, Tomorrow City, based on Tomorrowland, and OsTown, based on Mickey's Toontown, where Clarabelle Cow lives.

+The game also features animatronic versions of characters, three of which are counterparts of Daisy Duck, Donald Duck and Goofy.

 Story

-Mickey Mouse, out of curiosity, enters Yen Sid's workshop through a mirror in his house and discovers the model of a world resembling Disneyland that Yen Sid created for things that have been forgotten and the tool used to create it - the magic paintbrush.
-Fiddling with the brush to make his own self-portrait, Mickey accidentally creates the Shadow Blot.
-Panicking, Mickey quickly tries to erase the monster by throwing thinner onto it, but spills more paint on the model in the process.
-Upon seeing Yen Sid approaching, Mickey quickly tries to clean up the mess, but in his haste, spills thinner onto the paint spillage as he flees back to his house, while the Blot, having survived Mickey's attempt to destroy it, enters through a portal created by the paint and thinner mixture, taking a bottle of thinner with it, and takes control of the ruined world from its first resident, Oswald the Lucky Rabbit.
+After mysteriously waking up one night, Mickey Mouse discovers that the mirror in his bedroom is actually a portal to Yen Sid's workshop, where he finds him using a magic paintbrush to finish the creation of a world made for forgotten Disney creations, represented as a model based on Disneyland.
+Mickey examines the model after Yen Sid leaves and, not knowing what it actually is, starts fiddling with the brush to make a self-portrait of himself, but inadvertently causes it to become a monster made of ink.
+Mickey panics when the monster tries to attack him and throws thinner on it in an attempt to destroy it, but spills more paint and thinner on the model in the process.
+Upon seeing Yen Sid approaching, Mickey quickly tries to clean up the mess, but in his haste, spills the entire thinner bottle onto the paint spillage as he flees back to his house.
+The monster, having survived Mickey's attempt to destroy it, enters the model through a portal created by the paint and thinner spillage, taking the bottle of thinner with it.